paulpach/ummorpg_mysql/Readme.md

 Many addons add their own tables and columns.
 They will need to be modified to work with mysql.
 That is out of my control,  it is entirely up to you to update the addons.
+If you do adapt the addons,  consider sending me a pull request so that other people can benefit.

 If you get `KeyNotFoundException: The given key was not present in the dicionary` it is likely that you are using the wrong character set.
 Go back to step 6 and make sure it is correctly configured.